 2. To the castle along the Caldew

-Carlisle’s railway station is a handy ten-minute walk from the city’s major attractions: the castle, the cathedral and the Tulie House museum and art gallery.
-You can get two for one entry to the castle if you arrive by train.
+Carlisle’s railway station is a handy ten-minute walk from the city’s major attractions: the castle (follow Good Journey’s directions), the cathedral and the Tullie House museum and art gallery.
 To reach these sights, simply head left from the station through the red arches of the Citadel onto English Street and keep going through the pedestrianised market area and beyond.

 - Alternatively, follow the last half mile of the Cumbria Way long distance route along the River Caldew.
 To get there, turn left off English Street, along Victoria Viaduct, over the railway and follow the route on the map below along a metal walkway across the river.
 There are views of the hilltop cathedral through the trees beyond the water.

 - A marvellous millennial footbridge carries you over the main road towards the castle, where there are great views from the towers and mysterious carvings on the walls.